Neurodiversity Affirming Training and Workshops

 Objectives

-Define ableism and disability in the context of neurodiversity
+• Define neurodiversity and explain its significance in the context of biological and cognitive diversity.

 Summary

-The purpose of this session is to examine the biological and psychological impact of neurodivergent masking.
-We will discuss more adaptive forms of functioning in social environments that support the needs to autistic individuals.
+This session examines the biological and psychological impact of masking.
+We will also discuss more adaptive forms of functioning in social environments that support the needs of autistic individuals.

 Objectives

-• Define masking/camouflaging and how it relates to neurodivergence and autism.
+• Define and describe masking and how it relates to autism.

 • Examine lived experiences and emerging research related to masking.